hoangou01/coding_test_NCC/README.md

 # coding_test_NCC
-this is a test to apply for intern position of NCC
+this is a test to apply for NCC's PHP position.